 The answer is yes!
 I recently spent the better part of a day and a night there, and never got in the water.
 I enjoyed it so much I’m still dreaming of palm trees and fluffy white clouds drifting across azure blue skies.
-(In fact I liked it so much I’ve been researching the job and housing market there.)

 The main industry is tourism, and the locals know how to make the most of what their slice of paradise has to offer.
 Key West is one of the friendliest places I’ve ever visited, and people are happy to help you or just engage in conversation.

 Here’s my top ten list of things to see and do in Key West.
 All of them are family friendly, and most of them are free – or at least, very very affordable.

 Old Town Trolley Tour This is the first thing I’d recommend.
 It’s a great way to get oriented to the island, and the tour is only an hour and half long.
 I really did know more about the island afterwards.
 Our guide was, of course, a native Floridian who grew up in Key West.
 Some of his aside comments were pretty hilarious and he gave a very thorough tour.

 Be aware that there are a number of different trolley tour vendors and some are a bit more expensive than others.
 We were offered a two day pass for $30.00, or a one day pass for $20.00.
 Since we were leaving the next day, obviously the one day pass made more sense.
 When you buy your ticket(s) make sure to ask what time the last tour leaves.
 You can hop on and hop off at most stops, but if you take the last tour of the day, you will be limited as to which stops you can get back on.